ahdis/chmed/pages/_includes/index.md

 # CHMED20AF

 <mark>Disclaimer July 2020: HCI Solutions AG has built a converter for all software houses that have integrated the CHMED16A.
-The converter will be published here in the coming weeks.
+The converter will be published here as soon as it is available.
 If you have any questions, please contact hotline@hcisolutions.ch directly.</mark>

 [FHIR](http://www.hl7.org/fhir) is a standard in development from [HL7](http://www.hl7.org/).
 FHIR consists of a RESTFul API and a set of interoperability Ressources.